-The variety of flavours available in e-liquid form has grown massively over the past three or four years and Hangsen has been at the forefront of design and development of eliquid technology, including eliquid flavors, to meet customer demand, which is as varied as our customers themselves!
+The variety of flavours available in e-liquid form has grown massively over the past three or four years and Hangsen has been at the forefront of design and development of eliquid technology, including eliquid flavours, to meet customer demand, which is as varied as our customers themselves!

 Choosing e liquid flavours is a personal business.
 Most people begin by trying a vaping flavour and sensation that closely matches their traditional cigarette experience and we have a vaping guide* that specifically helps our customers discover which of our eliquid flavours approximates their old habit.
 But that’s only the beginning.

 Obviously there are what could be considered ‘classic’ flavours: for example menthol flavours – our range runs from mint, menthol, peppermint and menthol sensation through to the popular strawberry mint.
-Tobacco e-liquid flavors are also well represented and range from Virginia through Drummer and the nutty Desert Ship to the full-flavoured and satisfying Tobacco Blend.
-But for many people it’s the sweet e liquid tastes that bring the greatest surprise and pleasure and with a variety of flavours that covers the gamut from Bubble Gum to Vanilla with everything in between, there’s bound to be a sweet surprise for each e-cigarette user.
+Tobacco e-liquid flavours are also well represented and range from Virginia through Drummer and the nutty Desert Ship to the full-flavoured and satisfying Tobacco Blend.
+But for many people, it’s the sweet e liquid tastes that bring the greatest surprise and pleasure and with a variety of flavours that covers the gamut from Bubble Gum to Vanilla with everything in between, there’s bound to be a sweet surprise for each e-cigarette user.